openprocurement/openprocurement.tender.openeu/docs/source/tutorial.rst

 `Eligibility` documents will become publicly accessible starting from tender pre-qualification period.

-Try to get documents by owner or viewer in ``active.tendering`` period
+Only bid owner can get private document in ``active.tendering`` period.
+Let's check it:

 .. include:: tutorial/bidder-view-documents-in-active-tender.http
+   :code:

+And now try to get this document by tender owner:

+.. include:: tutorial/tender-owner-view-documents-in-active-tender.http
    :code:

 Here is bidder proposal with all documents.